title-image

 Materials :-

-My sg_just peachy SBP preset Here
+My 'smooth gold' SBP preset which you can find Here

-and some screenshots only show parts of the image.
+Some of the screenshots only show parts of the image.

 Part One Creating Custom Lines